winnermale/read365/content/PAQ.md

 > See, that's the point.
 I really don't know, and I was just hoping to find an answer in books...
 >
 > That was the joke part.
 The goal of Read365 is two-fold:
-> 1. To build a solid foundation of knowledge to effectively help people.
+> 1. To build a solid foundation of knowledge to effectively help humanity.
 > 2. *[[To inspire you to read actual books.]]*

 > [!faq]- But why?